TonkomoLLC/multiRegionReactingFoam/README.md

    be chosen based on the characteristic times of the fluid assigned to region 0.
 Therefore, in a multiple fluid region application where LTS will be used, one may wish to assign the most "time step sensitive" fluid region to fluid region 0 (e.g., by placing the name of this more sensitive fluid region first in under "fluid" in constant/regionProperties.
+6. The OpenFOAM-6 solver does not include a steady state solver (similar to the chtMultiRegionFoam solver in OpenFOAM-6).